Bernie Sanders on Public Assistance

-While there may be some who take advantage of Supplemental Nutrition Assistance Program (SNAP), about 45 percent of all recipients are children.
-The SNAP for Women, Infants, and Children (WIC) is an essential program that leads to healthier infants, more nutritious diets, and better health care for children.
-Additionally, disabled individuals make up 19.8 percent, senior citizens count for eight percent, while adults without children who are not disabled make up 23.6 percent of people receiving food stamps.
+About 45 percent of all SNAP recipients are children.
+Additionally, disabled individuals make up 19.8 percent, senior citizens count for 8 percent, and adults without children who are not disabled make up 23.6 percent.

 But don’t people on food stamps just buy junk food and cigarettes?

 SNAP beneficiaries can only be used to buy household foods and seeds for gardening.
 This means that food stamps cannot be used to buy: alcohol, cigarettes, tobacco, non-food items, supplements, medicines, hot foods, and restaurant or fast-food meals.

 SNAP benefits can only be used by the beneficiary.
 They are non-transferable and cannot be traded or sold.